About Hospital Homebound

 Medical reasons include accidents, surgery, mononucleosis, infections, diseases, cancer

-treatments, pregnancy, mental health etc.
+treatments, pregnancy, and in some cases, mental health etc.

 A Hospital Homebound student can be referred if the student is expected to be absent for five